Stephanie Storgion, M.D. - Department Chair

 To be eligible for consideration for admission, applicants must fulfill the requirements listed below.
 Meeting the minimum requirements does NOT assure admission to the Master of Medical Science Physician Assistant program.

-- A completed application to the Central Application Service for Physician Assistants (CASPA) at https://portal.caspaonline.org/ must be received by August 31st for January matriculation.
+- A completed application to the Central Application Service for Physician Assistants (CASPA) at https://portal.caspaonline.org/ must be received by September 1st for spring admission; however, applications are accepted starting May 1st and the PA program uses a rolling admissions process; therefore, applicants are encouraged to apply early.

-- A baccalaureate degree and all prerequisite courses must be completed prior to enrollment, with a minimum cumulative grade point average of 3.0 and a minimum sumulative science GPA of 3.0 on a 4.00 scale.
+- A baccalaureate degree and all prerequisite courses must be completed prior to enrollment, with a minimum cumulative grade point average of 3.0 on a 4.00 scale.
 Candidates for admission must complete all prerequisite courses with a grade of “C” or better.

 - If a required course is repeated, both grades are calculated into the cumulative GPA, but the credit hours assigned to the course may be counted only once in fulfilling the required number of hours.